You want to fly for free? And bring a friend for free, too? Knowledge is power, girl, and I’m about to hook you up!

 OPTION A: Open a single personal card

-There’s currently a promotion happening until 12/7/21, which Chase might renew or retool after 12/7.
-In short, you get 50,000 points after spending $2,000 on purchases in the first three months your account is open, plus an additional 50,000 points after spending $12,000 total on purchases in the first 12 months of account opening.
+In 2021, there was a promotion which Chase might renew or retool in 2023.
+In short, you got 50,000 points after spending $2,000 on purchases in the first three months your account is open, plus an additional 50,000 points after spending $12,000 total on purchases in the first 12 months of account opening.

 OPTION B: Open a personal card and a business card

 This is the travel hack most frequently cited by travel experts.

 - PRO: If you have a side hustle with expenses you were already planning to budget for, you can reach your Companion Pass with lowest total spend on the cards… 80,000 (biz card sign-up) + 5,000 (min spend on biz card) + 50,000 (personal card sign-up) + 1,000 (min spend on personal card) = 136,000.
 Because you now have more than 135,000, you have earned the Companion Pass, and better yet, with a minimum spend of only $6,000!

 - CON: Requires having a side hustle of some kind.
 Also, having two cards means more annual fees to pay if you keep the cards open.
 This will be anywhere from $69 to $199 per year per card.